braceal/parsl_object_registry/README.md

         # Expensive initialization
         ...

-# The first call to the class will initialize the object
+# The first call to the class will initialize and register the object
-# and register it in the registry
 my_object = MyExpensiveTorchClass(*args, **kwargs)

 # Subsequent calls will return the same object without calling